LongerHV/.dotfiles/README.md

 - alacritty configuration

-- vim configuration
+- vim configuration (with plugons as submodules)

-- zsh configuration
+- zsh configuration (with oh-my-zsh and plugins as submodules)

+- Hack Nerd Font

 All programs configured to use solarized dark theme